GameFoundry/bsf/Documentation/Manuals/Native/manuals.md

 [Custom GUI elements](@ref customGUI)     | Shows you how to create custom GUI elements, manually render text or modify GUI system in a general way.
 [Meshes](@ref meshes)                     | Shows you how to create, use and manipulate meshes.
 [Materials](@ref materials)				  | Shows you how to create and use materials and shaders.
-[Quick reference](@ref quickref)          | Provides a few bits of commonly required information, that might be hard to remember otherwise.
-[Porting](@ref porting)                   | Information about how to go on about porting Banshee to a different operating system.
-[Code style](@ref style)                  | Information about code style used when writing Banshee.